 ii Money laundering, proceeds of crime and funds related to terrorism

-The Fourth EU Anti-Money Laundering and Counter Terrorist Financing Directive (EU) 2015/849 has been implemented in the Finnish Act on Detecting and Preventing Money Laundering and Terrorist Financing (444/2017) (the Anti-Money Laundering Act).
-This Act states that an attorney is obliged to know who their clients – and the beneficial owners of their clients – are.
-Attorneys should also know their clients' business, and detect and examine suspicious business operations, and report any such operations to Finland's Financial Intelligence Unit, the national anti-money laundering unit.
+The EU Anti-Money Laundering and Counter Terrorist Financing Directive6 as well as the directive amending it, Directive (EU) 2018/843, have been implemented in the Finnish Act on Detecting and Preventing Money Laundering and Terrorist Financing (Anti-Money Laundering Act).7 This Act states that attorneys are obliged to know who their clients – and the beneficial owners of their clients – are.
+Attorneys should also know their clients' business, detect and examine suspicious business operations, and report any such operations to Finland's Financial Intelligence Unit, the national anti-money laundering unit.

 iii Data protection

-The European General Data Protection Regulation (EU) 2016/679 (GDPR) entered into force on 25 May 2018 and is directly applicable in Finland.
-In addition, the Finnish Data Protection Act (1050/2018) specifies and supplements the GDPR.
+The European General Data Protection Regulation (GDPR)8 entered into force on 25 May 2018 and is directly applicable in Finland.
+In addition, the Finnish Data Protection Act9 specifies and supplements the GDPR.
 The GDPR states that personal data can only be processed if there is a lawful basis for the processing.
 Lawyers must take this into consideration when storing case material containing personal data, such as correspondence and evidence.
 The GDPR sets high standards for data protection and privacy settings, which means that lawyers and law firms must make sure that the systems for storing and processing data are not susceptible to breaches.